Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Methods

 \subsection{Available data}

 We will consider two types of surveillance data; concentrations of pathogen genomes measured in wastewater, and reported new cases, observed at times $t_{1}, \dots t_{T}$.
 It is common practice to measure the concentration from the same sample of wastewater multiple times, producing multiple measurements called replicates.
 In real world data sets, an average of replicates is often reported.
 We will consider both raw concentrations and averages in this study.
+We define $\mathbf{X} = (X_{t_{1},1}, \dots, X_{t_{1},j}, \dots, X_{t_{T},j})$, where $X_{t_{i},j}$ is the $jth$ replicate of pathogen genomes collected from wastewater at time $t_{i}$, with units of copies per milliliter.
+We model $X_{t_{i},j}$ as a noisy representation of the unobserved number of currently infectious and recently recovered individuals.
+Let $\mathbf{O} = (O_{t_{1}}, O_{t_{2}}, O_{t_{3}}, \dots, O_{t_{T}})$, where $O_{t_{u}}$ is the number of newly observed cases of an infectious disease during time interval $(t_{u-1}, t_{u}]$.
+We model $O_{t_{u}}$ as a noisy realization of the number of individuals transitioning from the latent stage of infection to the infectious stage.